semgrep/semgrep-docs/docs/getting-started.md

     </Tabs>

-2. Confirm installation by running a simple search pattern.
-For example, run the following command:
+2. Confirm installation by the following command:
     ```sh
     semgrep --version
     ```